SocialTensor/vanatensor-satya-poc/README.md

-# Vana Satya Proof of Contribution - Python Template
+# VanaTensor Satya Proof of Contribution

-This repository serves as a template for creating a [proof of contribution](https://docs.vana.org/vana/core-concepts/key-elements/proof-of-contribution) tasks using Python.
+This repository creating a [proof of contribution](https://docs.vana.org/vana/core-concepts/key-elements/proof-of-contribution) tasks using Python.
 It is executed on Vana's Satya Network, a group of highly confidential and secure compute nodes that can validate data without revealing its contents to the node operator.

 ## Overview

-This template provides a basic structure for building proof tasks that:
+This poc provides a basic structure for building proof tasks that:

 1. Read input files from the `/input` directory.
 2. Process the data securely, running any necessary validations to prove the data authentic, unique, high quality, etc.